 What to Do If Your Home Is Mold-Infested

 First, you need to identify the source of water intrusion and fix it.
-A leaky roof or pipe will only create more issues after mold remediation.
+A leaky roof, pipe, or broken air conditioner will only create more issues after mold remediation.

 Fixing an extensive mold problem is best left to professionals.
-When you disturb-mold infested materials, the spores and toxins spread like dandelion seeds in the wind.
+When you disturb mold-infested materials, the spores and toxins spread like dandelion seeds in the wind.
 Attempting to tackle it yourself could make a bad problem much worse.
-(6)
+(4)

 Are you certified in mold remediation?
 Examples of major certifying groups are the American Council for Accredited Certification (ACAC) and the Institute of Inspection, Cleaning, and Restoration Certification (IICRC).